 Sprucing up interior walls results in a 107% ROI, while painting the exterior could net you a 55% increase.
 For the interior, steer clear of bold colors and go for warm neutral shades instead (think beiges, tans and grays), as these colors go with just about anything, helping buyers to more easily envisage themselves living there.

 Can’t afford to paint every room in the house?
 Focus on the ones that look the most tired, or on small rooms where light paint makes them appear larger (and in turn helps your home feel more spacious).

 For the exterior, stick to no more than three colors.
 A clean, fresh look that almost everyone loves is a neutral gray for the body, white for the trim, and a pop of color on the door.
 Going for mass decor appeal increase your chances of a sale.

 One of the biggest questions homeowners often find themselves asking is whether they should renovate before.
 Research by The Joint Center for Housing Studies of Harvard University has found that home remodeling spending is on the rise, up 7.5% in recent years, but is investing in trying to fix everything really worth it?
 Unless your home poses a health and safety risk, experts suggest your dollars are best spent on projects that improve the appearance.

-"For instance, for a mid-range priced home in Portland, if you put attic insulation, you should be able to recoup 145.6% of your investment.
+"For instance, for a mid-range priced home in Portland, if you put in attic insulation, you should be able to recoup 145.6% of your investment.
 If you do a major kitchen remodel for a medium-priced home in Portland you can expect to get back only 80.9% for every dollar you spend."

-If you do decide to renovate, The National Association of Realtors ranks kitchen renovations and bathroom renovations as having the greatest ROI of interior projects.
+If you do renovate, The National Association of Realtors ranks kitchen renovations and bathroom renovations as having the greatest ROI of interior projects.
 For exterior projects, new roofing, vinyl windows and garage doors come out on top.